bradfrost/atomic-design/chapter-2.md

 ## Molecules
 {% include figure.html src="../images/content/atomic-design-molecules.png" caption="" %}

 In chemistry, molecules are groups of atoms bonded together that resultantly take on new properties.
-In interfaces, molecules are relatively simple groups of UI elements functioning together as a unit.
+In interfaces, **molecules are relatively simple groups of UI elements functioning together as a unit**.
 For example, a form label, search input, and button can combine them together to form a search form molecule.

 {% include figure.html src="../images/content/molecule-search-form.png" caption="A search form molecule is composed of a label atom, input atom, and button atom." %}